won-shy/01-code-refactor/README.md

 CSS Changes

-Grouped like elements and reordered to follow better structure (made sure to follow priority of elements top to bottom so that the correct values would be shown)
+* Grouped like elements
+* Reordered to follow better structure (made sure to follow priority of elements top to bottom so that the correct values would be shown)
-Added comments between each section for easier reading
+* Added comments between each section for easier reading

 ## Installation